jclehner/nmrpflash/README.md

 ###### "No suitable network interfaces found."

-Make sure the network interface is up.
-Wireless interfaces are not supported.
+Make sure the network interface is up (wireless interfaces are not supported).
-On Windows, try rebooting the WinPcap service (commands must be run as administrator):
+On Windows, try restarting the WinPcap service (commands must be run as administrator):

 ```
 C:\> net stop npf